LongLivTheHustle/Hypr-Dotfiles/README.md

 ![Banner1_](hyprlandbanner.jpg)

-Welcome to my custom Hyprland configuration, This setup is designed for Arch Linux using a nvidia device.
+Welcome to my custom Hyprland configuration,

 Before using this configuration, ensure you have the following.

- Arch Linux: This configuration is tailored for Arch, though i might adapt it  to other distros '(Highly unlikely though!)'.
+Arch. though, i might adapt it  to other distros '(Highly unlikely though)'.

 Getting Started.